deepanshu-2402/data-engineering/README.md

-This repository contains submissions of my internship assignments and project for the CSI program Celebal Technologies.
+This repository contains submissions of my internship assignments and project for the CSI program at Celebal Technologies.